jfilcik/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

 2. Signature field types (e.g., in previous DI versions) are not yet supported in Content Understanding.
 These will be ignored during migration when creating the analyzer.
 3. The content of your training documents is retained in the CU model's metadata, under storage specifically.
 You can find more details at:
    https://learn.microsoft.com/en-us/legal/cognitive-services/content-understanding/transparency-note?toc=%2Fazure%2Fai-services%2Fcontent-understanding%2Ftoc.json&bc=%2Fazure%2Fai-services%2Fcontent-understanding%2Fbreadcrumb%2Ftoc.json
-4. All conversions are for Content Understanding preview.2 version only.
+4. All conversions are for Content Understanding GA (2025-11-01) version.